bnprks/wordle_solver/README.md

 This is the code for a wordle solver for the 538 Riddler puzzle [here](https://fivethirtyeight.com/features/when-the-riddler-met-wordle/)

-For the goal of maximizing the probability of winning within 3 turns, this code finds 2 equivalently good strategies, which result in 1387/2314 words winning within 3 turns (59.94%): slate, and trace.
+For the goal of maximizing the probability of winning within 3 turns, this code finds 2 equivalently good starting words, which result in 1387/2314 words winning within 3 turns (59.94%): slate, and trace.

 ## Strategy explanation